 Now, I love Halloween.
 It's no longer bitter sweet.
 It's just SWEET!
 I was able to take my kids to the Goodwill in search of the perfect costume (disco girl, cat and dog) and I have invited friends over for dinner tonight.
 I wasn't ever able to make a nice meal for guests.
 Today I made two kinds of soup, homemade wheat bread and a Halloween cake that impressed my girls.
 The best part of this day will be tonight when I take my kids out trick-or-treating.
 I will get to see the look on John's face when candy is placed into his pumpkin for the first time.
 I never experienced that with the girls.
 A mobility scooter can't go up steps, therefore, neither could I. As kids, Halloween is all about the candy.
 For me, it's all about creating more happy memories with family and friends.
 Have a safe and happy Halloween everyone!
 Last weekend we visited an apple orcahrd.
 I was able to walk freely down the rows of trees and even pick a few apples.
 It amazes me what I am able to do these days and can't help but feel blessed.

 The girls and I made two pans of apple crisp.
 Can you believe that I had never made this popular american dessert before?
 I was never able to peel and cut this fruit.
 The best part was the Steve said it was the best apple crisp that he's ever had.
-Life is a gift and I intend to really appreciate all the good things that God continues to send my way.
-This evening Sharon asked me, "Mom, do you remember when we used to have microwave popcorn?
-That was when you couldn't make it on the stove."
+Life is a gift and I intend to really appreciate all the good things that God continues to send my way. |

 Archives